s-furutani/network-prebunking-problem/README.md

 This repository contains datasets and source codes for the paper:

-> **Network Prebunking Problem: Optimizing Prebunking Targets to Suppress the Spread of Misinformation in Social Networks**
+> **Minimizing Misinformation Spread Through Targeted Prebunking in Social Networks**

 ## Overview